EzyBakeOven/ezybakeoven.github.io/src/content/blog/designing-ai-tools.md

 I started pondering why.
 And it occurred to me when someone told me to try Claude CLI and I thought I like being in the loop.
 I don't like background agents, I like being behind the wheel.
 And click—there it was.
 They felt the same.
 I threw out the old tools that actually updated the data.
 I started making a new UI that focused on putting tools back into human hands and keeping them in control, but still being powered by AI.
 AI no longer updated the data, **it updated the UI**.

 "Remove inactive products from this set" became "highlight all inactive products in this set."
 Delete button is clicked by human.
-Data is updated in the backend.
+Data is updated in the backend via a REST API.
 All of a sudden, it started getting used, and people thought it was amazing.
 It became a tool that made doing their job easier, instead of trying to do their job.

+One of its strongest features that have really made an impact is how useful AI validation can be.
+We have custom validation rules that users can tell the AI to remember.
+Because our tools are used for a wide variety of different verticals, from Internet, to Banking.
+And the schema is completely customizable, validation has always been a weak point in our system because we just don't know what fields our users might add.
+This customizable AI validation was such a game changer for data quality.
+Users could now set validation rules, and when the user is done editing the AI checks the state, before the user saves it in the backend.

 ## Design Principles for AI Tools